-While some people avoid travelling north during the wet season, others take full advantage of “off-season perks”, such as cheaper travel and accommodation expenses, less crowded facilities, and unique wildlife, food and activities only accessible when the weather warms up.
+While some people avoid travelling north during the wet season, others take full advantage of “off-season perks”, such as cheaper sightseeing and accommodation expenses, less crowded facilities, and unique wildlife, food and activities only accessible when the weather warms up.

 In fact, those who visit Broome during the wet season would go as far as to say, “You haven’t seen the north of WA unless you’ve experienced both a dry and wet season”.
 Why?
 Because both seasons are so different!